kittenparry/media-tagger/extras/ideas.md

 - [ ] Option to sever ties with broken paths of tagged images
 - [ ] Options/About on a pop-out using Electron?
   - [ ] Have them both on the same pop-up with tabbed navigation?

-  ### Options
+### Options Menu
 - [ ] Display tags of the images under them?
 Maybe a toggle?
 - [ ] Move "Load Errors?" to an options section with the one above?
 - [ ] Deselect after applying tag option?
 - [ ] Save options to a json as well
 - [ ] A setting for search to return AND instead of OR
 - [ ] Radio buttons and save option